testcraftsman/testpool/docs/source/quickstart.rst

   #.
 Select Hypervisor in the virt-manager,
   #.
 Choose **Create a new virtual manager**.
   #.
 Choose **Network Install (HTTP, FTP or NFS)** then Forward.
   #.
-For URL, enter **http://us.archive.ubuntu.com/ubuntu/dists/xenial/main/installer-amd64/** The URL changes periodically, check the ubuntu site for the
+For URL, enter **http://us.archive.ubuntu.com/ubuntu/dists/xenial/main/installer-amd64/** The URL changes periodically, check the Ubuntu site for the
      latest valid links.